mircealungu/mircea/essays/devx-and-ai.md

 - Is the internet going to be filled with more generated junk?
 StackOverfow observed that this was a problem already in December 2022.
 Users started generating answers and pasting them in although they were low-quality.
 Decreases the quality of the platform.
 The [discussion thread](https://meta.stackoverflow.com/questions/421831/temporary-policy-generative-ai-e-g-chatgpt-is-banned) illustrates the limitations of ChatGPT...
 It also acknowledges the problem: detection is not easy.
 - How are companies going to ensure the **legality of the generated code**?
 See the NY Times articles parroted back in full by ChatGPT.
 What about licensing?
 The current solution seems to be often to ban the technology all together.
 - **Better UIs - Beyond chat and auto-complete** -- some of these companies push towards replacing all the UI with chats.
 I think we have to go the other way around.
 We have developed rich user interactions over the recent years; how can we integrate the LLM inside them?
+- **Will we have personalized LLM agents**.
+That learn from the individual, small apprentices that with time learn to write code in the style of their user.
+Stephen Wolfram writes about training a model with all his past writings.
+He did write quite a bit, so that model will likely have what to latch on...
+(Science fiction scenario: Imagine every student training individual LLMs, and having them write their essays.
+And the final grade would be on the duo's work :)